National Counter Terrorism Centre: Opposition

 The initial opposition to the NCTC also focused on how the agency had been empowered to search and arrest people without keeping the state government, police or anti-terror squad in the loop.
-The Centre has since mooted that the Directors General of Police and the chiefs of anti-terror squads of all states be made members of the Standing Council of the NCTC.
-These senior police officers are to be informed before the NCTC conducts an operation in their state.
+The Centre even mooted that the Directors General of Police and the chiefs of anti-terror squads of all states be made members of the Standing Council of the NCTC.
+These senior police officers are to be informed before the NCTC conducts an operation in their state but the fate didn't turn out shining.